Why Is My Heat Pump Not Heating?

 Low refrigerant charge

 A heat pump that is too low on refrigerant won’t be able to keep up demand.
 Another sign of low refrigerant charge is a frozen coil.
-If you suspect your system has a low refrigerant charge, call us right away to fix.
+If you suspect your system has a low refrigerant charge, call us right away to fix it.

 Bad reversing valve

 Remember how we said heat pumps both heat and cool?
-If you have a heat pump not heating, but it works in cooling mode, you might have a bad reversing valve.
-This will need to be confirmed by a trained HVAC pro and have the valve replaced.
+If your heat pump cools but does not heat, you might have a faulty reversing valve.
+You will need to have a trained HVAC pro confirm this issue and replace the valve for you.

 Incorrect thermostat settings